"The Gravity of Intention: From Manifestation to Inner Awakening"

 So, stop naively thinking that life will follow your script.
 It won’t.
 Life has its own directorial logic; it’s full of improvisation and dark humor.

 What we can do is not control the trajectory of the pinball; that’s God’s business.
-What we can do is enjoy the moment of launching the pinball, and then with interest and openness, observe every collision and bounce inside the machine.
+What we can do is enjoy the moment of launching the pinball, and then with interest and openness, observe every collision and bounce it makes in the machine.

-Because every seemingly “wrong” collision might be accumulating the necessary momentum for the ultimate “correct” score.
+Because every seemingly “wrong” collision might be accumulating the necessary kinetic energy for the ultimate “right” score.

 Chapter Four: You Attract Not “Entities,” But a Fog of “Possibilities”

-Let’s burst the myth of “manifestation” a bit further.
+Let’s puncture that myth of “manifestation” a little further.

-Many people’s deepest misunderstanding of the “Law of Attraction” is that they believe our intentions can directly “materialize” entities.
-I want a Ferrari; as long as I think about it every day, thinking about its red paint, the roar of its engine, the feel of its leather seats… then, ding!
+Many people’s deepest misunderstanding of the “Law of Attraction” is that they believe our intentions can directly “conjure” physical entities.
+I want a Ferrari; if I just think about it every day, thinking about its red paint, the roar of its engine, the feel of its leather seats… then, ding!
 I wake up one morning, and the Ferrari is parked outside my house.

 This is, of course, nonsense.
-If things were that simple, the world would have collapsed due to inflation long ago.
+If it were that simple, the world would have collapsed due to inflation long ago.

 Our intention is not a 3D printer.
-It’s more like a magnet, or rather, a kind of pheromone.
+It’s more like a magnet, or rather, like a pheromone.

 What you attract is never the final, formed “entity,” but a fog of “possibilities” surrounding you, related to your intention.